att-circ-contrl/SynchBox/README.md

 * Right now, all of the printed circuit boards are project-specific.
-The boards are very similar to those used for other ACC Lab projects, and will eventually be merged into a single set of standard boards with as few project-specific components as possible.
+The boards are very similar to those used for other ACC Lab projects, and will eventually be merged into a single set of standard boards with as few project-specific boards as possible.
 When that happens, all PCB layouts and front-panel mechanical plans that are not SynchBox-specific will be moved to that project.